Synthetixio/synthetix/docs/contracts/SupplySchedule.md

 Returns the index of the current minting year in the [`schedule`](#schedule).
 Throws an exception if the last minting schedule entry has elapsed.

-!!! note "An Inefficiency"
-    This computes the current year by bounds-checking each year in a loop, but it could be done more simply with integer division.

 ??? example "Details"
     **Signature**